Apple Logo

 The new symbol’s color palette featured six vibrant stripes resembling a rainbow.
 According to Steve Jobs, this was necessary to highlight the company’s transition to producing computers with color displays.
 Each stripe’s hue appeared vivid and “juicy,” like fresh apple varieties, emphasizing the brand’s innovative approach and cheerful spirit.

 The apple’s shape symbolizes creativity and scientific progress, tying the emblem to the legend of Newton and the apple.
 Its compactness and minimalism made it easy for the company to use the logo across various media, from printed materials to digital displays.
-The logo’s form has remained Apple’s hallmark for over four decades and continues to be one of the most recognizable symbols in the world.
+The logo’s form has remained Apple’s hallmark for over four decades and remains one of the world’s most recognizable symbols.

 1998 – today